 Medications

-For more serious causes such as an enlarged prostate, kidney or bladder stones, or cancer, your GP or consultant will recommend treatment for your condition.
+For more serious causes such as an enlarged prostate, kidney or bladder stones, or cancer, your GP or consultant will recommend tailored treatment for your condition.